-- The small business needs additional management help or contacts that can access resources not currently available to them.
-In this case, the investors are called “smart money.”
-In other words, their value to the business goes beyond their capital infusion.
+- The small business needs additional management help or contacts that can access resources not currently available to it.
+Their value to the business goes beyond their capital infusion.
 They generally help in the form of finding new customers or supply chains for the business.

 - The owner does not want to personally guarantee a loan.
 This action is required in many cases especially when money is secured from a bank or other commercial lender.